PresidentSam100/Sam-MIT-Future-Makers/README.md

 #### Day 8 (July 13th, 2021)

+Reflect: I had already had some idea on what activation functions were like

-I learned about Neural Networks and its building blocks and how it relates to the human brain and how it can be used to predict how most humans would try and behave.
+Lesson: I learned about Neural Networks and its building blocks and how it relates to the human brain and how it can be used to predict how most humans would try and behave.
+Neural networks

 #### Day 9 (July 14th, 2021)